yuejoo/demo/README.md

 3) Fill up the blank “demand” in between the days.
 Please refer to the file ‘production_linearity.3.csv’ and ‘production_linearity.6.csv’ for examples.

-# Context
-So the key point is to leverage the requirements to each producing day.

 ## Requirements
 * 1. A functional **CLI tool** which having two arguments "Pre-Build Days" and "Input CSV file."